 Vitamin D3

-A recent review found that people with low Vitamin D levels are more likely to suffer from poor sleep quality and short sleep duration.
+A recent review found that people with low Vitamin D levels are more likely to suffer from poor sleep quality and shorter sleep duration.
 There is also some evidence that Vitamin D supplementation can improve sleep quality in those with sleep disorders.
-Read our article 'How do I know if I'm deficient in Vitamin D?' for information on who is more at-risk of Vitamin D deficiency.
+Learn more in 'How do I know if I'm deficient in Vitamin D?' which also highlights who is more at-risk of Vitamin D deficiency.

 Magnesium

-Magnesium is vital for your nervous system and regulates the hormone melatonin, which helps control your sleep-wake cycle.
-Getting adequate Magnesium has been shown to be positively associated with sleep duration (Ji et al. 2017).
+Magnesium is vital for your nervous system and regulates melatonin, your sleep hormone which also helps control your sleep-wake cycle.
+Getting adequate Magnesium has been shown to be positively associated with sleep duration.
+Magnesium is also excellent at relieving restless legs syndrome which is a common cause of poor sleep.
+Discover the causes of restless legs syndrome and how to manage it.

 Other vitamins and minerals that assist in the production and regulation melatonin include:

-Found in bread, pumpkin and sesame seeds, cashews, cheese, shellfish and meat.
+Zinc: Found in whole grain bread, pumpkin and sesame seeds, cashews, cheese, shellfish and meat.
+You may also enjoy learning about why zinc is so important for your immunity, hair and skin.

-An amino acid found in poultry, eggs, cheese, fish, tofu and soy foods, milk, peanuts, pumpkin seeds and oily fish.
+Tryptophan: An amino acid found in tofu, soy foods, milk, peanuts, pumpkin seeds, as well as poultry, eggs, cheese, and oily fish.

 Herbal teas

-Herbal teas with Chamomile or Valerian root may have a beneficial effect on sleep for some people.
-Drinking a warm malted drink may also help some people have a less restless sleep, although it has to be said the reasons for this are not clear!
+Herbal teas with Chamomile or Valerian root can have a beneficial effect on sleep for some people.
+Drinking a warm, malted drink may also help some people have a less restless sleep, although it must be noted the scientific reasons behind this are unclear.

 What can cause poor sleep